 The QG opened its doors in 2005 as a four-chair grooming shop, with the intent to reinvent the barbershop experience.
-Owner, Craig Martin had a vision of merging the best of the old techniques, as well as bringing respect back to the profession with the latest equipment and technology blended to change the landscape of a man’s haircutting experience.
-Now that the landscape has been changed forever, and supposed upscale, gentleman’s shops or salons focusing on men have come to the scene, Craig directs his energy to continue to change the way men think and what they expect about grooming and style.
+Owner, Craig Martin had a vision of merging the best of the old techniques, as well as bringing respect back to the profession with the latest equipment and technology blended to change the landscape of a man’s hair-cutting experience.

 behind The QG: A Note from Owner, Craig Martin

 QG is short for “Quinntessential Gentleman”.
 My mother passed away from cancer and was a tremendous influence on my life.
 She was a stay- at-home mother of six, and one of the most compassionate and sweetest women on the planet.
 I was the 5th out of 6 siblings and my mother and I were very close.
 When she passed, I decided shortly after to leave my safe corporate job to start an entrepreneurial venture.
 I needed to recognize my mother in naming the business, so I used her maiden name “Quinn” and melded that with her desire for me to be a perfect gentleman – which is why Quinntessential Gentleman is spelled with two “n”s.
 I love and miss you mom.